AlexanderSmall/PuzzleAM/README.md

    export ConnectionStrings__DefaultConnection="Host=localhost;Database=puzzledb;Username=postgres;Password=secret"
    ```

+   The application also recognises simplified environment variables such as `DATABASE_PROVIDER` and
+   `DATABASE_CONNECTION_STRING`, which can be helpful on platforms that do not support hierarchical
+   configuration keys.

 3. Supported provider values are:

    - `Sqlite` (default) – stores data in a SQLite database file.
 The application will create a per-user data directory when needed.